mach90/mach90-portfolio/README.md

 ## TO DO
 - [x] Modal 🟢
 - [x] New videos and better thumbnail quality 🟢
+- [ ] Keywords list a-z with search 🔴

 ### LEGEND
 🟢 100% done